A large family from Fellheim in the Allgäu

 Munich City Archive, DE-1992-NL-ROS-0472-03

-In 1858, the family suffers a stroke of fate: their mother Dorlene dies unexpectedly at the age of 44.
+In 1858, the family suffers a an unexpected tragedy: their mother Dorlene dies unexpectedly at the age of 44.
 She is laid to rest in the Jewish cemetery in Fellheim.
-Jakob was only four years old when he became a half-orphan.
+Jakob is only four years old when he becomes a half-orphan.

-Now nothing keeps Joseph Rosenthal in Fellheim.
-He, who travelled a lot for work and had a wide range of interests, was drawn to Munich.
-From the middle of the century onwards, the royal seat developed into a centre of art and science.
-Here, Joseph Rosenthal could count on a large clientele for his antiques, art and book trade.
+Now there is nothing keeping Joseph Rosenthal in Fellheim.
+He, who travels a lot for work and has many interests, is drawn to Munich.
+Since the middle of the century, the royal seat has developed into a centre for art and science.
+Here, Joseph Rosenthal can count on a large clientele for his antiques, art and book trade.

 Black and white photograph.
 Town square with three monuments on pedestals.

-The Promenadeplatz in Munich in 1865, around the time when Ludwig Rosenthal founded his antiquarian bookshop here.
+The Promenadeplatz in Munich in 1865, around the time when Ludwig Rosenthal founded his antiquarian bookshop.

 Georg Böttger - Public domain